New Testament Textual Criticism

 ROME'S EFFORTS TO UNDERMINE THE NEW TESTAMENT

 While few realize it, the Catholic Church is directly responsible for promoting reasoned eclecticism.
-In fact, the actual funding for modern textual criticism can be easily traced to the Vatican, as we shall soon discover.
+In fact, the actual funding for modern textual criticism can be easily traced to the Vatican.
 However, this shouldn't surprise us considering the fact that Catholic Rome has been the foe of Protestantism since the days of the Reformation and has a history of destroying Bibles.
 But they particularly dislike the New Testament because it disproves all of their religious claims to authority.
-And of course, when the reformers read the Bible in their own language for the first time they immediately realized this (hence the Reformation).
+And of course, when the reformers read the Bible in their own language for the first time they immediately realized this--hence the Reformation.

-But ever since the Reformation, Rome has been quite busy repairing the damage inflicted by the reformers.
+But ever since the Reformation, Rome has been fairly busy repairing the damage inflicted by the reformers.
 Yet they've also grown much more discreet and sophisticated in their methods.
-For instance, instead of attacking the Bible overtly, Rome's Jesuits have been doing so covertly by secretly infiltrating Protestant seminaries where they are able to forward their agenda more successfully.
+For instance, instead of attacking the Bible openly, Rome's Jesuits have been doing so covertly by secretly infiltrating Protestant seminaries where they are able to forward their agenda more successfully.
 Even the famous Bible Society has been tainted by their corrupt influence.
-But in case you doubt this, please consider the evidence for these claims presented planely in Chris Pinto's fascinating new documentary series, available on my Youtube channel (see pt.
+But in case you doubt this, please consider the evidence presented in Chris Pinto's fascinating new documentary series, which traces Rome's direct influence on the development of modern Bible versions (see pt.
 1, pt.
 2, and pt.
-3).
+3)

 So here are the facts that pertain to Rome's involvement in modern textual criticism, starting first with their history of Bible burning: